 High School Seniors

 - The Hugh and Eve Meeter Awards for High School Seniors are given annually for research papers on a topic relating to John Calvin or Calvinism.
-Awards are payable to student tuition accounts only at the following colleges: Calvin, Dordt, King's (Canada), Redeemer (Canada), Kuyper, and Trinity Christian.
+Awards are payable to student tuition accounts only at the following institutions: Calvin, Dordt, King's (Canada), Redeemer (Canada), Kuyper, and Trinity Christian.

 - The Emo F. J. Van Halsema Fellowship is a four-week fellowship available to pastors from the Reformed tradition.
 Its purpose is to allow pastors to pursue scholarly research in the field of John Calvin or the Reformation and early Calvinism.